 Elias serves as a senior official in Antitrust Division at the U.S. Department of Justice.
 In that capacity, he was forced to go after several companies in the cannabis industry — even though they did nothing illegal — at the request of Attorney General William Barr.

-His testimony before the U.S. House Judiciary Committee demonstrates a jaw-dropping act of whistleblowing against the highest levels of government.
-It also shines light on how far nefarious operatives are going in order to cripple America’s cannabis industry.
+His testimony before the U.S. House Judiciary Committee demonstrates a jaw-dropping act of whistleblowing at the highest levels of government.
+It also shines light on how far Republican operatives are going in order to cripple America’s nascent cannabis industry.

 What is a Whistle Blower Good for?